Stone Age Review (The Board Game) – Everyone Wants Tools

 Let’s talk about Stone Age.
 I don’t know why I felt the need to clarify that in the title.
 Stone Age: The Board Game – because next week we’ll totally be reviewing the actual Stone Age…

-THE PREMISE OF STONE AGE (THE BOARD GAME…NOT THE ACTUAL STONE AGE…)
+STONE AGE REVIEW: THE PREMISE (THE BOARD GAME…NOT THE ACTUAL STONE AGE…)

 Stone Age is a 2-4 player worker placement game, designed by Z-Man Games set in the Stone age.
 In Stone Age, the players take turns placing members of their tribe to further their civilisation and gain victory points.
 They do this by gathering resources, breeding, learning to farm, building tools, collecting cards, and building huts.